The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 These facts cast strong doubt on the assertion that Sam was under the influence--and prevent the prosecution from getting a guilty verdict in his DUI case.

-If you are charged with DUI in California, and the prosecution’s evidence includes the results of Field Sobriety Tests (FSTs), you and your attorney may be able to challenge those results as part of your DUI defense strategy.
+If you are charged with DUI, and the prosecution’s evidence includes the results of Field Sobriety Tests (FSTs), you and your attorney may be able to challenge those results as part of your DUI defense strategy.

 Your DUI defense lawyer will explain how balance and coordination during FSTs can be affected by: